beyza17/MICCAI_Challange/ReadMe.md

 - **Beyza Zayim**: Université de Bourgogne, Dijon, France
 - **Aissiou Ikram**: Algeria
-- **Naima**: University of Algiers 1 Ben Youcef Ben Khedda, Algeria
+- **Naima Boukhiar**: University of Algiers 1 Ben Youcef Ben Khedda, Algeria

 For questions about the implementation, please open an issue in this repository.